amge0/q3-project-geonanga-mamaril/readme.md

 ![](LoginSignupTheme.png)

-3. Image sizing
+3. Image sizing of existing photos
-Type of data:
+Type of data: To make sure all images are scaled properly
+Purpose:
+Structure:

-4. Save contents of "Customize" to either "Drafts" or "Collections" Type of data: Image source (src) as string, Position (left, top) as strings or numbers (px values)
+5. Save contents of "Customize" to either "Drafts" or "Collections" Type of data: Image source (src) as string, Position (left, top) as strings or numbers (px values)
 Purpose: To store and retrieve customized room layouts, allowing users to bookmark and revisit their designs.
 Structure in JSON format: